StudioSixPlusOne/rack-modules/README.md

 An emulation of a ladder filter, based on the descriptions and block diagrams in Will Pirkles book "Designing Software Synthesizers Plugins in C++" featuring:

 - Six modes, selectable via CV and the knob, allowing for automatiom between lp12, lp24, hp12, hp24, bp12 and bp24
-- Frequency contols are summed, for accurate pitch tracking set the knob to C4 261Hz and use the V/oct input
+- Frequency controls are summed, for accurate pitch tracking set the knob to C4 261Hz and use the V/oct input
 - Resonance that allows for self oscillation
 - Drive to add colour and dirt to the sound, works well when self oscillating
 - Polyphonic, the number of channels is defined by the audio input or the V/oct input for use as an oscillator